epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-23-telegram-bot-loop-bash.markdown

 -- -- --

-### Simple Script without Loop
+### Our Very First Script

-We can summarize all previous lessons to this short script.
+Every journey has a begining.
+This is a script, only to observe the telegram update.

 {% highlight bash %}
 #!/usr/bin/env bash